Working remotely has become far more mainstream in the last few years

 Most of these sites deal with invoicing the customer and take a cut of what you earn.

 Of course, you can forget all of the above, build your own website and market yourself.
-In fact, you could use Fiverr to find a website designer and get exactly what you want built very cheaply.
+You’ll need a name for your website – there are lots of people selling names, we use Namecheap.
+Unless you want a really popular name, you can purchase a website name for as little as $2 per year.
+Then you need to sign up for a hosting service to host your site – we use MicroVPS who are very reliable and very good value.
+You could then use Fiverr to find a website designer and get exactly what you want built very cheaply or build it yourself with a website builder which gives you a lot more flexibility to add or change things after the initial set-up.
 As all small business owners will tell you, setting up a business is easy, it’s getting customers that’s difficult and the best way to do this is through contacts rather than advertising.
 I’d recommend you carefully cultivate contacts wherever you work.
 If it’s in your mind to work for yourself at some point then connect through Linkedin with everyone you meet, but also invite work acquaintances to become Facebook friends – you might want to have two Facebook accounts, one for personal friends and the other for work acquaintances, but it’s a very effective way of staying in people’s consciousness and contacting them if you’re looking for work.

 If you have to rely on advertising then try free posts on Twitter, Facebook and Linkedin first and try to work out what captures most attention.
 If you’re selling a scarce skill then try to use SEO to get on the first page of a Google search…this is of course easier said than done and can cost a lot of money to achieve.